Městečko Trnávka: Geography

 Městečko Trnávka is located about 19 km east of Svitavy and 55 km north of Brno.
-It lies mostly in the Podorlická Uplands, but the eastern part of the municipal territory extends into the Zábřeh Highlands and the southern part into the Boskovice Furrow.
+It lies mostly in the Orlické Foothills, but the eastern part of the municipal territory extends into the Zábřeh Highlands and the southern part into the Boskovice Furrow.
 The highest point is the hill Hušák at 626 m above sea level.
+The Třebůvka River flows through the municipality.

 History

-A village called Staré Trnávky ("Old Trnávky") existed already in the 13th century and in around 1300, the village Nové Trnávky ("New Trnávky") was founded.
-The first written mention is from 1308.
+A village called Staré Trnávky ("Old Trnávky") existed already in the 13th century and around 1300, the village of Nové Trnávky ("New Trnávky") was founded.
+The first written mention of them is from 1308.

-In 1918 both villages were merged under the name "Trnávka" and in 1929 its name was changed to "Městečko Trnávka".
+In 1918, both municipalities were merged under the name "Trnávka".
+In 1929, its name was changed to Městečko Trnávka.

-Due to the Munich Agreement, the municipality became part of Nazi Germany in 1938.
-After the World War II in 1945 the ethnically German inhabitants were lynched and subsequently expelled.
+Due to the Munich Agreement, the municipality was annexed by Nazi Germany in 1938.
+After World War II, the ethnically German inhabitants were lynched and subsequently expelled.
 The area was later repopulated by Czechs.

+Demographics

+Transport

+Městečko Trnávka is located on the railway line Česká Třebová–Dzbel, but trains run on it only on weekends and holidays.

 Sights

-The landmarks of Městečko Trnávka are the ruin of the Cimburk Castle and the Church of Saint James the Great.
+The main landmarks of Městečko Trnávka are the ruin of the Cimburk Castle and the Church of Saint James the Great.
 The church is a late Baroque building from 1752.

 Cimburk Castle was founded around 1300.
 In the 15th and 16th centuries, it was most likely rebuilt, fortified and expanded.
 It was destroyed in 1645 and became a ruin.